 Yes.
-For patients suffering from an infertility diagnosis, IVF loans from online lenders such as the patient financing companies UC works with can help them start family building today while paying on a flexible schedule with a competitive interest rate that works with their situation.
-IVF loans for the procedure, donor eggs, and other treatment options begins with filling out United Medical Credit’s online application.
+For patients with an infertility diagnosis, IVF financing can help them start building their family with a payment plan that fits their budget.
+Finding an IVF loan for the procedure, donor eggs, and other treatment options beginbegins with filling out United Credit’s online application.
 IVF treatment financing helps patients, including those with bad credit, achieve their family goals without draining their savings account.

 - Affordable monthly payments